 where the second sums runs over all states with where exaclty $n$ qubits are in state $\ket0$, i.e. have exactly $n$ $0$s in the bitstring $z$.
 The eigenvalues and corresponding multiplicities for this density matrix are

 This is very similar to overall the form observed for the amplitude damping of~\Cref{fig:combined_spectra} (upper right panel).

-Although limited to small system sizes, these simulations highlight how unital (depolarizing) noise drives the system towards the maximally mixed state and induces barren plateaus, while non unital (amplitude damping) noise preserves spectral structure and leads to a noise-induced limit set with finite average gradients.
+Although limited to a small system size, these simulations highlight how unital (depolarizing) noise drives the system towards the maximally mixed state and induces barren plateaus, while non unital (amplitude damping) noise preserves spectral structure and leads to a noise-induced limit set, which leads to finite average gradients.